Koromix/rygel/web/koromix.dev/pages/rekord.md

 For other distributions, you can [build the code from source](#build-from-source) as documented below.

-# Usage
+# Configuration

-## Repository configuration

-### Local filesystem
+## Local filesystem

-To create a repository in a local directory, create an INI file with the configuration:
+To create a repository in a local directory, create an INI file (name it how you want) with the following configuration:

 ```ini
 [Repository]
 URL = /path/to/repository
 ```

-You can name this file any way you prefer and store it where you want.
+Once this is done, use [rekord init](#initialize-repository) to create the repository.

-### S3 storage
+## S3 storage

-To create a repository stored in an S3-compatible server, create an INI file with the configuration:
+To create a repository stored on an S3-compatible server, create an INI file (name it how you want) with the following configuration:

 ```ini
 [Repository]